TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 // Hardware SPI pins:
 Ucglib_SSD1331_18x96x64_UNIVISION_HWSPI ucg(/*cd=*/ 35, /*cs=*/ 12, /*reset=*/ 33);
 ````
-### Hardware SPI 70x Faster

-The code ran flawlessly with both *software SPI* and *hardware SPI*:

-The firmware performs three *speed drawing tests*: *Text*, *Boxes*, and *Gradients*.
+The code ran flawlessly with both *software SPI* and *hardware SPI*: it performs three *speed drawing tests*: *Text*, *Boxes*, and *Gradients*.
 At the end of each test, it reports the achieved *frame rate*.
 Once all three tests are completed, the code restarts.

+### Hardware SPI 70x Faster

 The speed of *software SPI* depends on several factors, including the microcontroller itself.
 However, *software SPI* is generally much slower than the optimized *hardware SPI*.
 This difference may not be noticeable when displaying just a few lines of text, but it becomes very evident during animations or video playback.